Skip to main content

 Hepatotoxicity

 Hepatic failure and hepatitis reported, some with a fulminant course requiring transplantation or resulting in death.
-Hepatic failure has occurred in some patients with no preexisting hepatic disease or other identifiable risk factors.
+Hepatotoxicity reported in patients with or without pre-existing hepatic disease or identifiable risk factors.

 Increased serum concentrations of total cholesterol and triglycerides reported.
-Assess serum cholesterol and triglycerides prior to and periodically during therapy.
+Assess serum cholesterol and triglyceride levels prior to and periodically during therapy.

 Immune Reconstitution Syndrome